Social media is a giant ocean of feedback.

 No one’s perfect, right?

 Not all computers are perfect either.
 As it turns out, machines can make errors and they can also provide less than accurate results.
-In order to get the right text analysis data, you need a platform that puts accuracy first.
+To get the right text analysis data, you need a platform that puts accuracy first.

-The best social listening tools are able to accurately analyze text and deliver more precise measurements based on that analysis.
+The best social listening tools can accurately analyze text and deliver more precise measurements based on that analysis.

-Say mobile brand LG wanted to do some research on what people think of their new smartphone after a launch event.
+Say mobile brand LG wanted to research what people think of their new smartphone after a launch event.
 If they are tracking mentions and feedback of their new device, it obviously helps if they were discussing LG when they said they were “mad excited about their new phone.”

 But, it would hurt the results if the search system marks an online statement about a plant cell as being relevant (and the “terrorist cell” will surely come back as a negative sentiment result).